sahibkhokhar/grok-discord-bot/README.md

 # grok bot like on twitter! but on discord!

-this discord bot replicates the grok mention account on twitter to give AI responses to messages in discord servers. it includes live web search capabilities when requested.
+this discord bot replicates the grok mention account on twitter to give AI responses to messages in discord servers. it includes live web search capabilities when requested and image generation with user restrictions.

 ## features

 - **ai-powered responses**: uses grok api to generate intelligent responses
 - **context-aware**: analyzes message history or replied-to messages for context
 - **live web search**: searches web, news, and x/twitter when "web" is mentioned
+- **image generation**: creates images using grok's image generation model when "image" is mentioned (restricted to authorized users only)
 - **configurable**: multiple environment variables for customization
 - **source citations**: optionally shows sources when search is used